 These pumpkin chocolate chip bars are a favorite way to use up some extra pumpkin.

 They're a delicious, healthy snack with oats, pumpkin, applesauce and chocolate chips.
 And just 1 tablespoon of butter for the whole batch.

 They're easy, too - just mix the dry ingredients, the wet ingredients and put 'em together.

-You can make these gluten-free (if you use certified gluten-free oats) or vegan if you opt for oil and vegan chocolate chips.
-Everyone can enjoy these!
+They are also gluten-free (be sure to use certified gluten-free oats) and can be vegan if you opt for oil and vegan chocolate chips.
+So everyone can enjoy these!

-- You can make your own oat flour in just minutes.
-Measure a heaping 2 1/2 cups of regular oats into a food processor or blender and pulse until the oats are ground into a flour-like consistency.
+- Oat flour: You can make your own oat flour in just minutes.
+Measure a heaping 2 ½ cups of regular old fashioned rolled oats into a food processor or blender and pulse until the oats are ground into a flour-like consistency.

 These pumpkin chocolate chip bars are so good you can open a brand new can of pumpkin for them and find another way to use the extra.

 And then you’ll be in an endless loop of having extra pumpkin to make more, more, more pumpkin things.